- Jazz Age Manners

 This applies equally to opposite and same gender dancing.
 The dance holds of the Jazz Age were very close.
 They were body-to-body, and the open frame stance of today was completely out of fashion.
 In this hold, which we today generally see only in "Blues" dancing, Argentine Tango and High School slow dances, men and women routinely danced with multiple partners: spouses, lovers, friends and strangers - and seemed to take in stride a level of physical intimacy that many people today find a bit uncomfortable.
 Further, the social mores of the time held that it was tedious and unsociable for couples to dance exclusively with one another, so it was generally accepted that this intimate hold would be practiced rather promiscuously within one's social circle.

 This isn't to say that all Jazz Age dancing was innocent and chaste.
-There was an unambiguous sexual element in some of the dancing of the time, but the people of the time were clearly attuned to nuance and context, and did not automatically see things like same-sex dancing in a simple black-and-white way.
+There was an unambiguous sexual element in some of the dancing of the time, but the people of the time were clearly attuned to nuance and context, and did not automatically see things like dancing close or same-sex dancing in a simple black-and-white way.

 I should mention that there were plenty of Lesbian and "Pansy" bars and clubs in Europe and the Americas in the Jazz Age, with varying degrees of openness or secretiveness depending on the level of tolerance in their area, and it was even a fashion for some young, adventurous and officially heterosexual people to visit them to show their wildness and flouting of convention - and in such places same-sex dancing was, of course, the norm.
 This post however is not about "Gay Culture" in the Jazz Age, it's about what the non-gays were up to.